 Remove the thyme sprigs and bay leaves.
 Hint: I always count my bay leaves before I put them in a recipe and make sure I take that same number out…you do NOT want anyone biting down on a bay leaf!
 Add in the heavy whipping cream and Old Bay Seasoning.
 Allow to simmer another 8 to 10 minutes.
 Taste to see if you need additional salt.
 Reduce heat.
 Add in the corn…I used a combination of Sweet Yellow and White Shoepeg…and gently fold in the crab meat….reserve a few pieces of the lump crab to garnish the top of each bowl.

 Allow the corn and crab to warm up.
-Serve in individual bowls garnished with a few pieces of lump crab, bacon pieces, fresh parsley and a dash of Old Bay.
-You can also garnish with a few fresh, thin sliced jalapenos.
+Serve the Corn and Crab Chowder in individual bowls garnished with a few pieces of lump crab, bacon pieces, fresh parsley and a dash of Old Bay.
+You can also garnish with a few fresh, thin sliced jalapeños.
 ENJOY!